-Hazard identification and safety risk assessment
+3.3.4 Hazard identification and safety risk assessment

-The Civil Aviation Authority of Fiji shall establish and maintain a process to identify hazards from collected safety data.
+3.3.4.1 The Civil Aviation Authority of Fiji shall establish and maintain a process to identify hazards at the State level from collected safety data and safety information.

-Note 1. — Further information regarding safety data collection, analysis and the sharing and exchange of safety information can be found in Chapter 5.

-Note 2. — Additional information to identify hazards and safety issues on which to base preventive actions may be contained in the Final Reports of accidents and incidents.
+Note — Additional information to identify hazards and safety issues on which to base preventive actions may be contained in the Final Reports of accidents and incidents.

-The Civil Aviation Authority of Fiji, shall develop and maintain a process that ensures the assessment of safety risks associated with identified hazards.
+3.3.4.2 The Civil Aviation Authority of Fiji, shall develop and maintain a process that ensures the assessment of safety risks associated with hazards identified at the State level.

+Note. — Additional provisions related to safety intelligence that support the identification of hazards at the State level and the assessment of associated safety risks can be found in 5.2 and 5.3.

+3.3.4.3 Recommendation. — States should periodically review hazards and associated safety risks related to emerging issues across their civil aviation system.

-3.3.6 Management of safety risks
+3.3.5 Management of safety risks